jayjay0317/Hands-On-ML-Study/Chapter_02/README.md

 - most models prefer features with roughly uniform or normal distributions
 - cross-validation features expect a utility function (greater is better) rather than a cost function (lower is better), so the scoring function is actually the opposite of the RMSE
     - it's a negative value, so you need to switch the sign of the output to get the RMSE scores
+- Optimization: Model and Evaluation Caching

+Performing 10 fold cross validation on a Random Forest model is a highly computationally expensive and time         consuming process.
+To resolve this and maximize development efficiency, I implemented a serialization and caching     pipeline utilizing the joblib library.

+Problem: Rerunning the entire Jupyter Notebook repeatedly executes the heavy pipeline training and validation steps, which significantly disrupts the development workflow.

+Solution: During the initial execution, the fully trained model object and the cross validation results array are saved directly to the hard drive as .pkl files using the joblib.dump function.

+Impact: For all subsequent runs, a conditional statement verifies the existence of these saved files.
+If present, they are instantly loaded into memory via joblib.load.
+This completely eliminates unnecessary computation wait times, allowing for an immediate transition into the hyperparameter tuning phase.

+-